Spiny Water Flea

 (Bythotrephes cederstroemi)

 Spiny water fleas entered the Great Lakes in ship ballast water from Europe, arriving in the 1980s.
 With translucent bodies, only about ¼ to ½ inches in length, individual water fleas may go unnoticed.
-However, the species gather in masses on fishing lines and downrigger cables, so anglers may be the first to discover a new infestation.
+However, the species gather in masses on fishing lines and downrigger cables, so anglers may be the first to discover a new population.

 Classification in Wisconsin: Prohibited

-- Ecological Threat
+Ecological Threat

 - Spiny and fishhook water fleas are predators - they eat smaller zooplankton (planktonic animals), including Daphnia.
 This puts them in direct competition with juvenile fish for food.